The weak bound state with the non-zero charge density as the LHC 126.5 GeV state: The intersections of EWbgfms and Wbgfms configurations

 \subsection{The decay of the $s1_{i^{3}_{f} = \mp 1}$ droplet}

 In the full-self consistent field theory, fields have the same type of couplings as their counterparts in the perturbative quantum field theory.
 This is the case of e.g. the self-consistent electrodynamics and one of its outcomes is the derivation of the Lamb shift by Barut and Kraus \cite{bib_B-K-1}.
 Although the presented CGSW model treats the self-consistent field and the wave self-field of excited states differently, a self-field is in reality one object (on the ground state, i.e. in the droplet of a bgfms configuration, only self consistent fields are present).
 Thus, both the self-consistent field and the wave self-field in CGSW have the same type of couplings as their counterparts in the GSW model.\\ The self-consistent electrically uncharged Wbgfms configuration $s1_{i^{3}_{f} = \mp 1}$ is the resonance via the weak interactions only and can disintegrate through the simultaneous decay or radiation of its constituents.
 In a droplet of a Wbgfms configuration of fields induced by $\varrho_{f Z \; SR} \neq 0$ (with $\varrho_{f Q \; SR} = 0$), the self-consistent fields $\varphi_{f}$ and $Z$ (see Eq.(\ref{Pdz_77})) are present in addition to the background fermionic fluctuations.
 Then, only $\delta$ of $\varphi_{f}$ and the time component $\zeta$ of $Z$ are different from zero.
 (Due to $\varrho_{f Q \; SR} = 0$ and $m_{A}=0$, the electromagnetic self-field $A$ is totally absent even in the excitation; however, the pair $W^{+}-W^{-}$ of the self-fields can appear in the excitation.)
 The self-consistent fields are the initial ones that take part in the decay of the Wbgfms configuration.
-They do not form a coherent superposition, i.e. after the calculation of the coherent transition probabilities for each initial self-consistent field separately (i.e. for $\varphi_{f}=\delta$ and $Z_{0}$), for which the interference pattern to the particular final state is used, the total transition probability is calculated incoherently by averaging over these initial self-consistent fields.
-Finally, only stable particles, i.e. photons, leptons, hadrons (and neutrinos) are detected in the detector.
+For each initial self-consistent field the calculation of the coherent transition probability is performed separately (i.e. for $\varphi_{f}=\delta$ and $Z_{0}$) and then the decay of the droplet of the Wbgfms configurations is calculated in accordance with the following scenario.
+Firstly, there appears the decay of the coupling of the self-consistent field $\zeta$ of $Z_{\mu}$ to the basic fermionic field followed by the decay of $\zeta$ (which is very rapid in SM).
+Then, (for $\varrho_{f Z \; SR} \longrightarrow 0$, $i^{3}_{f} \longrightarrow 0$ and $\lambda > \lambda_{limit}$) the fields configuration of the droplet decays (see Note in Section~\ref{mass of neutral bgfms}).
+In this limit, the particles interacting with the configuration can perceive, with the SM values of couplings, fields that are inside the droplet.
+This leads to the decay of the self-consistent field $\delta$ of the scalar fluctuation $\varphi_{f}$ with the decay rate of the same order as predicted for the SM Higgs particle.
+Thus, roughly speaking, the decay width of the Wbgfms configuration shall be of the order of a few MeV.
+Finally, only longer-lived particles are detected in the detector.